Tharujaya20/Hotel-and-Tourism--Travel-Agency-Management-System/Readme.txt

 database file also provided

-Thank You....
-How to run the Tourism Management System (TMS) Project
+How to run the Hotel and Tourism Travel Agency Management-System (HTTAMS) Project

 1. Download the zip file